Lenyn Sosa Preview, Player Props: White Sox vs. Rockies

 Rockies Pitching Rankings

-- The left-hander last appeared on Sunday against the Los Angeles Dodgers, when he threw five innings, allowing four earned runs while giving up six hits.
+- In his last time out on Tuesday against the Arizona Diamondbacks, the righty threw six innings, giving up four earned runs while surrendering five hits.

+- The 29-year-old has put up an ERA of 7.74, with 6.6 strikeouts per nine innings, in 21 games this season.
+Opponents have a .332 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.